Teh-Dango/Sarge-AI/README.md

 AI hostility is based on player rating and AI will change their behaviour depending on a players rating level.
 Above the threshold the friendly AI will not attack players.
 Below the threshold friendly AI will consider the player hostile and fire on sight.
 Bandit AI will always be hostile to players regardless of player rating.

 ## Customizing
 Almost every setting you can think of is available to be customized to each server owners liking.
 This includes weapons, uniforms, vests, headgear, cars, helicopters and much more.
-Server owners even have the option of creating their own map markers for static AI to patrol, fortify, ambush is similar tactical approaches.
+Server owners even have the option of creating their own map markers for static AI to patrol, fortify, ambush and other tactical approaches.

 ## Units
 * Survivors